termistor

 Beyond rank #100,000.
 Source: FrequencyWords open word-frequency list.

-No explicit etymology string is stored for this entry, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct Spanish form is termistor, spelled T-E-R-M-I-S-T-O-R, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+Wiktionary doesn't record an etymology for this headword, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
+The correct Spanish form is termistor, spelled T-E-R-M-I-S-T-O-R.

 Definition